Trash

 Restoring Items

 To restore a single item, click the Restore icon in the item's row.
-The item reappears in its original list (blogs, pages, media, or documents).
+The item reappears in its original list (blogs, pages, projects, CV entries, skills, media, or documents).

 To restore multiple items: